Shawn Grate: Stacey Stanley a.k.a. Stacey Hicks

 Stanley's family had reported her missing the week before Grate was arrested.
 Her body was found at the Ashland house where Grate was arrested.
 She is also known as Stacy Hicks.
 An autopsy concluded she was strangled to death.

 Elizabeth Griffith

 Elizabeth Griffith had been missing for about a month before Grate was arrested.
 Her body was found at the Ashland house where Grate was arrested.
 An autopsy concluded she was strangled to death.

 Candice Cunningham

 Candice Cunningham was 29 years old and believed she had found the perfect guy when she met Grate.
 They had a 5-year on-and-off relationship.
 Grate led police to what he said was Cunningham's body in neighboring Richland County on the day of his arrest.
 Police found the body behind a house that had burned down.
-He had confessed to killing her in June of 2016, but not before she endured around 3 days of torture.
+He had confessed to killing her in June 2016, but not before she endured around 3 days of torture.
 Grate described her as "a problem."
-The Richland County Sheriff's office officially confirmed on November 1, 2016 that the body found was Cunningham's.
+The Richland County Sheriff's office officially confirmed on November 1, 2016, that the body found was Cunningham's.